 All About X-Ray Services

 You might be under the impression that the only benefit of x-ray is diagnosing broken bones.
 The truth is that x-rays can be used to diagnose a variety of other medical conditions as well.
-Even with all of the advanced medical technology available, X-rays are one of the oldest and most reliable forms of medical imaging.
+Even with all of the advanced medical technology available, are one of the oldest and most reliable forms of medical imaging.
 If you have a health issue that you can feel more than you can see, you just might need an x-ray.

 How X-Rays Work